 Residential property investment typically involves renting out the property to generate rental income from tenants.
 However, investors should conduct their research and ensure that the property has enough demand to generate rental revenue.

-Residential properties do have a degree of risk involved, since they tend to have shorter lease lengths than industrial or commercial properties, averaging at about 12 months.
+Residential properties do have a degree of risk involved, since they tend to have shorter leases than industrial or commercial properties, averaging about 12 months.

-Industrial real estate is any property that is used for industrial purposes, such as manufacturing, storage and production.
-Industrial properties include factories, warehouses or data centres.
+Industrial real estate refers to any property that is used for industrial purposes, such as manufacturing, distribution, storage and production.
+These properties include factories, warehouses, and data centres.

-Industrial properties typically have longer lease lengths than residential properties, since industrial tenants are more willing to agree to longer leases of up to 10 years, increasing the security of the investment for investors.
+Industrial properties typically have longer leases than residential properties, since industrial tenants are more willing to agree to longer leases of up to 10 years; this increases the security of the investment for investors.
 These leases also tend to be net leases, where the tenants cover some of the property expenses.

 Industrial properties tend to be larger and require higher upfront capital investments, making them less accessible to individual investors.
-However, the higher rental rates associated with industrial properties means that they also have the potential for higher yields, typically around double that of residential properties.
+However, the higher rental rates associated with industrial properties means that they also have the potential for higher yields, typically around double of which residential properties can generate.